desprez/springbatch-patterns/README.md

 [Table2FileSynchroJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/synchrojob/Table2FileSynchroJobConfig.java)

 Another variation of the previous patterns.
-This time, the "Master" data comes from a table in the database and the "Details" data comes from a file.
+This time, the "Master" data comes from a table in the database and the "Details" data comes from a csv file.

 ## Pattern 6 : Grouping file records